 About Jennifer Kelly

 Jennifer Kelly has been energized by the study of movement for her entire life.
 From the age of six, she was an avid athlete and a curious dance student.
 She attended James Madison University and graduated with a BA in Dance in 1996.
-After college, she briefly joining the modern dance scene in the San Francisco Bay Area until relocating to Charlottesville, VA in 2000.
+After college, she briefly joined the modern dance scene in the San Francisco Bay Area until relocating to Charlottesville, VA in 2000.
 In Charlottesville, Jennifer spent over ten years exploring performance with the Zen Monkey Project.
-In 2003, her entrepreneurial spirit combined with her love of movement inspired her to create The Hip Joint in 2003 — a dance and yoga boutique — on Charlottesvillle’s Downtown Mall.
-After running the shop for twelve years, she sold it to a local family, and she is proud that it continues to serve the local arts community.
+In 2003, her entrepreneurial spirit combined with her love of movement inspired her to create The Hip Joint in 2003 — a dance and yoga boutique — on Charlottesville’s Downtown Mall.
+After running the shop for twelve years, she sold it and is proud that it (under a different name) continues to serve the local arts community.

-More recently, Jennifer has spent several years as a personal trainer and group exercise instructor at ACAC and Boar’s Head Sport’s Club in the Charlottesville area.
-She also enjoys having a private Alexander Technique practice based out of her home studio in Ivy, VA, and working with the Charlottesville Ballet as their sole Alexander Technique instructor.
+Jennifer has spent years working as a personal trainer and group exercise instructor.
+She was employed at ACAC and Boar’s Head Sports Club in the Charlottesville area.
+After the pandemic changed the fitness landscape Jen pivoted to online training.
+She also enjoys having a private Alexander Technique practice based out of her home studio in Ivy, VA.
+She has been an Artistic Associate and Alexander Technique teacher for the Charlottesville Ballet since 2014.

-Certifications include: Alexander Technique certification from AmSAT, a 1600 hour program (ATTC-C 2014); Post Graduate certification work with Jessica Wolf’s Art of Breathing (2021); Certified personal trainer from NASM (National Academy of Sports Medicine) since 2015; Certified Senior Fitness Specialist from American Council on Exercise (2017).
+Certifications include Alexander Technique certification from AmSAT, a 1600-hour program (ATTC-C 2014); Post Graduate certification in Jessica Wolf’s Art of Breathing (2023); Certified personal trainer from NASM (National Academy of Sports Medicine) since 2015; Certified Senior Fitness Specialist from American Council on Exercise (2017) and Group Exercise Fitness Instructor (2019).

 Jennifer published an article on the benefits of the Alexander Technique in relation to the treatment of Multiple Sclerosis in AmSAT Journal, and is dedicated to learning more about ways to successfully manage the disease.
-Her lifestyle is informed by the family’s restaurant, Maya, where her husband is the chef and co-owner and she is consistently inspired by their two children, who are a beautiful reminder of her deep desire to be present.
+Her lifestyle is inspired by her husband and two children, who are a beautiful reminder of her deep desire to be present.

 About Alexander Technique